crlsierra/postscripts/README.md

-# Jekyll Doc Theme
+# Postscripts

-Go to [the website](https://aksakalli.github.io/jekyll-doc-theme/) for detailed information and demo.
+This repository contains all source files for the postscripts project.

 ## Running locally